-The United States is committed to strengthening allies and partners worldwide to meet their own legitimate self-defense needs and to improve their capabilities to operate beside U.S. forces to address shared security challenges.
-The U.S. Department of State’s Bureau of Political-Military Affairs oversees most government to government arms transfers and commercial export licensing of U.S.-origin defense equipment and technologies, consistent with the Arms Export Control Act, the Conventional Arms Transfer Policy, the Foreign Assistance Act of 1961, the International Traffic in Arms Regulations, and other statutory authorities and relevant international agreements.
+The United States is committed to strengthening allies and partners worldwide to meet their sovereign self-defense needs and to improve their capabilities to operate with U.S. forces to address shared security challenges.
+The U.S. Department of State’s Bureau of Political-Military Affairs oversees most government-to-government arms transfers and commercial export licensing of U.S.-origin defense equipment and technologies, consistent with the Arms Export Control Act, the Conventional Arms Transfer Policy, the Foreign Assistance Act of 1961, the International Traffic in Arms Regulations, and other statutory authorities and relevant international agreements.

-- Arms sales and defense trade are key tools of foreign policy with potential long-term implications for regional security.
-For this reason, the United States takes into account political, military, economic, arms control, and human rights conditions in making decisions on the provision of military equipment and the licensing of direct commercial sales to any country.
-Each proposed transfer is carefully assessed on a case-by-case basis, and approved if found to further U.S. foreign policy and national security interests.
+- Arms sales and defense trade are tangible implements of foreign policy with potential long-term implications for regional security.
+For this reason, the United States takes into account political, military, economic, arms control, and human rights conditions in determining the provision of military equipment and the licensing of direct commercial sales to any country.
+Each proposed transfer we review is carefully assessed on a case-by-case basis, and approved if found to further U.S. foreign policy and national security interests.
 In addition, major defense transfers and sales may be subject to Congressional notification.

-- Review and monitoring are integral components of the process for U.S.-origin defense equipment delivered to any recipient nation.
-The United States works to ensure U.S.-origin defense equipment is being used in the manner intended and consistent with the agreement or licenses under which the arms were transferred.
+- Review and End Use Monitoring are integral components of the process for U.S.-origin defense equipment delivered to any recipient nation.
+The United States works to ensure U.S.-origin defense equipment is used consistent with the agreement or licenses under which the arms were transferred.
 The United States is committed to expediting, when possible, defense transfers to U.S. allies and partners, while at the same time seeking to control access to U.S.-origin defense technologies by hostile state and non-state actors.
-Recipients of U.S.-origin defense articles and services are exported or transferred to foreign entities, those entities must agree to make items available for End-Use Monitoring for the life of the equipment and may not retransfer equipment to a third party without first receiving written U.S. government authorization; 2) not dispose of or use the defense article for purposes other than those for which they were furnished without first receiving written U.S. government authorization; and; 3) maintain the security of any item with substantially the same degree of protection afforded by the U.S. government.
+Before U.S.-origin defense articles and services are exported or transferred to foreign entities, those entities must agree to: 1) not retransfer equipment to third parties without first receiving written U.S. government authorization; 2) not dispose of or use the defense article for purposes other than those for which they were furnished without first receiving written U.S. government authorization; and; 3) maintain the security of any item with substantially the same degree of protection afforded by the U.S. government.

-- Properly regulated defense transfers support the U.S. defense industrial base and reduce the costs of procurement for our own military.
-The U.S. defense industry directly employs over 1 million people across our nation rely on U.S. defense exports for their jobs.
+- Properly regulated defense transfers support the U.S. defense industrial base, promote interoperability, and reduce the costs of procurement for our own military.
+Up to 1 million people across our nation rely on U.S. defense exports for their jobs.
 These individuals and the companies they work for represent a key part of American entrepreneurship and innovation, as they help to maintain the United States as the world leader in the defense and aerospace sectors and ensure our armed forces sustain their military edge.

 FOREIGN MILITARY SALES (FMS)

-- Under FMS, the United States government manages the transfer of approximately $55 billion per year of defense equipment purchased by foreign allies and partners.
-The Office of Regional Security and Arms Transfers in the Department of State’s Bureau of Political-Military Affairs (PM/RSAT) manages the FMS process, in close partnership with the Department of Defense’s Defense Security Cooperation Agency (DSCA), which implements FMS cases by working through the military services to negotiate with U.S. defense contractors.
-These sales provide the foreign allies and partners who are our customers with a complete defense capability that includes training, sustainment, and contractor logistics support for the lifetime of the sale.
+- Under FMS, the United States government manages approximately $55 billion per year in new sales of defense equipment to foreign allies and partners.
+The Office of Regional Security and Arms Transfers in the Department of State’s Bureau of Political-Military Affairs (PM/RSAT) manages the FMS approval process, in close partnership with the Department of Defense’s Defense Security Cooperation Agency (DSCA).
+DSCA coordinates implementation of FMS cases the military services negotiate with U.S. defense contractors.
+These sales provide the foreign allies and partners who are our customers with a complete defense capability that includes training, sustainment, and contractor logistics support.

 DIRECT COMMERCIAL SALES (DCS)